 Different routes of the Way of St.James

 As I mentioned above the Camino de Santiago is not a single route, as some people think referring to the most popular route – Camino Frances.
 It‘s a network of routes.
-In fact, you can start walking towards Santiago from anywhere in Europe but outside the established Camino de Santiago routes it will be difficult to find a good infrastructure for pilgrims; accommodation, route markings, etc.
+You can start walking towards Santiago from anywhere in Europe but outside the established Camino de Santiago routes it will be difficult to find a good infrastructure for pilgrims; accommodation, route markings, etc.

 There are several established routes of the Way of St.James, they all start in different cities and end in Santiago de Compostela;